The Malcolm Baldrige School of Business

 Malcolm Baldrige School of Business Scholarship & Application

-Each year, Post University will award two outstanding students who wish to pursue a degree in business from The Malcolm Baldrige School of Business a full–tuition scholarship to attend the University’s main campus in Waterbury, Connecticut.
-Students must enroll as full-time residential students, have a high school GPA of at least 3.65 and an SAT score of at least 1600 (including all three sections), and meet other requirements to be eligible for this scholarship.
-Students are selected by the Admissions Committee and Business Faculty Readers, based on academic excellence and a commitment to quality.
+Each year, Post University awards full-tuition scholarships to two outstanding students who wish to pursue degrees in business from The Malcolm Baldrige School of Business on the University’s Main Campus.
+Students must enroll as full-time residential students, have high school cumulative grade point averages of at least 3.65 and SAT scores of at least 1160 (composite score) or ACT of 24, and meet eligibility requirements.
+Students are selected by the Admissions Committee and Business Faculty Readers based on academic excellence and a commitment to quality.
 An essay is required as part of the application process.

 Please complete and return the Malcolm Baldrige School of Business Scholarship Application, as well as required essay and documents no later than February 1, 2020 to the Office of Main Campus Admissions.

 Learn What it Takes to Become a Global Entrepreneur